Good in grief? How is that even possible? How can that happen for me?Jun 22, 2020

 What if you could?

-Last week, after my weekly Word Drop on this verse, a private message hit my inbox, it read: “Honestly, that sounds so impossible, what am I missing?
-HOW can God do that for me?”
+Last week, after my post on this verse, a private message hit my inbox: "Honestly, that sounds so impossible; what am I missing?
+HOW can God do that for me?"

 "How do I get it?"

-When we see a promise from God and we aren’t living it, there is a gap.
-When we see the gap God wants us to remind him of the promise that he made for us and grab on to it.
+There is a gap when we see a promise from God and aren't living it.
+When we see the gap, God wants us to remind him of the promise he made for us and grab onto it.

-Most of the time, though, I’m just real, “God!
-What the heck?!”
+Most of the time, though, I'm just honest, "God!
+What the heck?!"

-Then, I met Graham Cooke, and he challenged the way I approach God’s promises.
+Then, I met Graham Cooke, who challenged how I approached God's promises.
 He posed a question.

 "What if you had an expectation?"

-He means, what if you looked at your problem, your obstacle, your losses, and then you just expected for God to do what he said.
+He means, what if you looked at your problem, obstacle, and losses, and then you just expected God to do what he said.

-What if we just look at our losses, what was just taken from us and we have expectancy for God to show up and show off.
+What if we look at our losses, what was just taken from us, and we have the expectancy for God to show up and show off.